 ARTIST STATEMENT

-Working at the confluence of dance, storytelling, and experimental performance, my works tell surreal, everyday narratives through a collage of movement, text, sound, and object.
-The theoretical foundations of my practice draw from Chicanx studies, queer theory, and diasporic futurisms.
-Referring to my own experience as a Chicana, I weave personal narrative with deliberate aesthetic choices to foster meaningful connections with my collaborators and audiences.
-My choreography has explored the symbolism of dreams, ancestral heartbreak, feminine rage, and the role of desire in late-stage capitalism.
-I am interested in tackling complex themes through hyper-personal storytelling, leading to performances that are confrontational, humorous, and unapologetically heartfelt.
-In my approach to worldbuilding, I embrace a dreamlike style that harkens to magical realism, blending the everyday with the surreal.
+My choreography has addressed the symbolism of dreams, ancestral heartbreak, feminine rage, and the role of desire in late-stage capitalism.
+I am interested in approaching tangled social questions through dark comedy and personal storytelling, leading to performances that are confrontational, humorous, and unapologetically heartfelt.
 My work remains rooted in dance because I believe embodied experiences are a pathway to self-understanding and intimate connection with others.
-In a world that feels increasingly isolated, movement expression is a distinctly visceral medium for seeing and being seen.
+In a world of increasing isolation and digitization, movement expression is a distinctly visceral conduit for seeing and being seen.